DataBiosphere/toil/docs/appendices/deploy.rst

 We can now run our workflow::

-   $ python main.py --batchSystem=kubernetes …
+   $ python3 main.py --batchSystem=kubernetes …

 .. important::